Zingsla/Study-Buddy/README.md

 * User can share locations with other users
 * User can search for other users
 * User can add other users as Facebook friends
+* User can search existing classes to add to their schedule

 ### 2. Screen Archetypes